kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/8-authentication-and-authorization.md

 # Authentication and Authorization

+## Azure directory services
+Azure Active Directory (Azure AD) is a directory service that enables you to sign in and access both Microsoft cloud applications and cloud applications that you develop.
+Azure AD can also help you maintain your on-premises Active Directory deployment.

+For on-premises environments, Active Directory running on Windows Server provides an identity and access management service that's managed by your organization.
+Azure AD is Microsoft's cloud-based identity and access management service.
+With Azure AD, you control the identity accounts, but Microsoft ensures that the service is available globally.
+If you've worked with Active Directory, Azure AD will be familiar to you.

+When you secure identities on-premises with Active Directory, Microsoft doesn't monitor sign-in attempts.
+When you connect Active Directory with Azure AD, Microsoft can help protect you by detecting suspicious sign-in attempts at no extra cost.
+For example, Azure AD can detect sign-in attempts from unexpected locations or unknown devices.

+## Who uses Azure AD?
+Azure AD is for:

+- IT administrators.
+Administrators can use Azure AD to control access to applications and resources based on their business requirements.
+App developers.
+Developers can use Azure AD to provide a standards-based approach for adding functionality to applications that they build, such as adding SSO functionality to an app or enabling an app to work with a user's existing credentials.
+Users.
+Users can manage their identities and take maintenance actions like self-service password reset.
+Online service subscribers.
+Microsoft 365, Microsoft Office 365, Azure, and Microsoft Dynamics CRM Online subscribers are already using Azure AD to authenticate into their account.

 ## Azure authentication methods
 Authentication is the process of establishing the identity of a person, service, or device.
 It requires the person, service, or device to provide some type of credential to prove who they are.
 Authentication is like presenting ID when you’re traveling.
 It doesn’t confirm that you’re ticketed, it just proves that you're who you say you are.
 Azure supports multiple authentication methods, including standard passwords, single sign-on (SSO), multifactor authentication (MFA), and passwordless.